-- For a fun variation, try substituting Old El Paso® flour tortillas for the Stand 'N Stuff® taco shells.
+- For a fun variation on this beer batter fish taco recipe, try substituting Old El Paso™ flour tortillas for the Stand 'N Stuff™ taco shells.

 - Your family will love this Chimichurri Aioli.
-If you have any left, cover and refrigerate to use later with fish, meat and veggies.
+If you have any left from your beer batter fish tacos, cover and refrigerate to use later with fish, meat and veggies.

 - Make this Beer Battered Fish Tacos recipe even easier by purchasing bagged, pre-shredded cabbage.